21 healthy low calorie vegetarian meals and dinners

 Calories: 421 | Fat: 13g per portion

-This meal has very little fat included and therefore is low in calories explains Kim, a nutritional advisor at Bio-Kult.
-She adds: “The addition of broad beans will increase the amount of protein consumed and if you are using wholemeal spaghetti, this will increase the fibre content.
-Tomatoes are also a good source of vitamins and antioxidants, such as carotenoids and lycopene, these compounds may help to reduce inflammation.”
+This meal has very little fat included and therefore is low in calories explains Kim, a nutritional advisor at Bio-Kult (opens in new tab).
+She adds: "The addition of broad beans will increase the amount of protein consumed and if you are using wholemeal spaghetti, this will increase the fibre content.
+Tomatoes are also a good source of vitamins and antioxidants, such as carotenoids and lycopene, these compounds may help to reduce inflammation."